NEW JERSEY POLICE DEPARTMENT IMPROVES OFFICER SAFETY & EFFICIENCIES

 Additionally, Cradlepoint's software-defined solution significantly reduces the time it takes to update software and equipment in each of the vehicles.
 Before, the IT staff would have to bring in every cruiser and connect them to a long cable run through the garage to load the latest program updates and each car could be in the garage for up to an hour.
 With Cradlepoint, it all happens in about three minutes without officers even knowing it.

 “It used to take us several days to cycle through all the cruisers.
 Now, it’s immediate and seamless.
 This efficiency makes everyone very happy — the officers, IT staff and even facility maintenance.
 Our IT staff can focus their attention on upgrading and renewing computers instead of chasing network updates.
-Anytime you can keep the IT guys out of the garage, everybody’s happy,” Narducci added.
+Anytime you can keep the IT guys out of the garage, everybody’s happy,” Narducci said.

-Future-Proofed Scalability: The Ewing Police Department hopes to eventually leverage the WiFi feature set in the Cradlepoint solutions to allow officers to take laptops out in the field or onto a scene while staying connected to their cruiser in-vehicle network.
+The Ewing Police Department hopes to eventually leverage the WiFi feature set in the Cradlepoint solutions to allow officers to take laptops out in the field or onto a scene while staying connected to their cruiser in-vehicle network.
 The officers could sit with a victim inside a residence while remaining connected to the resources they need.